-The Personal plan could be suitable for small organizations and costs $6 per month when paid annually, or $9 on a month-to-month basis.
-You get a custom domain, the ability to sell digital goods for e-commerce sites, plus pop-up marketing notifications to drive sales.
+In terms of premium plans, the Personal plan could be suitable for small organizations, and costs $6 a month when paid annually, or $9 on a month-to-month basis.
+You get a custom domain, the ability to sell digital goods for ecommerce sites, plus pop-up marketing notifications to drive sales.

-The Professional plan costs $12 per month when billed annually and $16 on a monthly basis.
+The Professional plan costs $12 a month when billed annually and $16 on a monthly basis.
 Suitable for small-to-medium-sized businesses, it provides a significant number of extra site features.
-These include unlimited storage, password protection, ad removal, a free domain, advanced site statistics, and a shipping calculator for e-commerce purposes.
+These include unlimited storage, password protection, ad removal, a free domain, advanced site statistics, and a shipping calculator for ecommerce purposes.
 You also get access to phone support.

-At the top end, Weebly’s Performance plan is targetted to e-commerce sites.
-The plan costs $26 per month when billed annually or $29 month-to-month and includes advanced integrated e-commerce tools designed to help your e-commerce business grow.
-E-commerce features include PayPal payment facilities, item reviews, shipping labels, and abandoned cart emails.
+At the top end, Weebly’s Performance plan is targeted at ecommerce sites.
+The plan costs $26 a month when billed annually or $29 month-to-month, and includes advanced integrated ecommerce tools designed to help your business grow.
+These features include PayPal payment facilities, item reviews, shipping labels, and abandoned cart emails.

 Weebly’s defining feature is its free to use website builder.
 Anyone can design and launch a website quickly and easily.
 It is essentially a drag-and-drop design program where users can select components like photos, videos, or text boxes and effortlessly add them to their site.

-With Square, Inc—one of the world’s leading e-payment firms—as its parent company, it’s no wonder Weebly has a strong focus on e-commerce.
-The Performance plan is the most comprehensive, but all Weebly’s plans include a long list of e-commerce features.
+With Square—one of the world’s leading e-payment firms—as its parent company, it’s no wonder Weebly has a strong focus on ecommerce.
+The Performance plan is the most comprehensive, but all Weebly’s plans include a long list of ecommerce features.

 Interface and in use